notlevi911/resumeAutomation/README.md

 also if I want to autoamte using a bot like selenium
 I might just get banned cause of automation

-well ig i have to be happy with this lmao
+well ig I have to be happy with this lmao
 ```